fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 }
 ```

-In the main we can call this function like this:
+calling it in the main like this:

 ```c++
 mdp->active_inference();
 ```